LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 - Full information about authority issuing the request for information
 - The name and badge/ID of the responsible agent
 - An official email address and contact phone number
-- The user, organization, repository name(s) of interest
+- The user, organization, module name(s) of interest
 - The URLs of any pages, gists or files of interest
 - The description of the types of records you need